 A4: Yes, of course.
 We support all kinds of coffee shops and cafes!
 The independent/small coffee shops and cafes are the best; they’re as good as Starbucks or even better.
 So go ahead and submit an event.

 Q5: I would like to host a Deaf Coffee event in my area.
 Is it hard to do it?

 A5: No, it’s easy.
 It just takes some work and patience.
 There’s no procedures or requirements.
 Here are our suggestions:

-- Talk to your friends and figure out where, when, and how often to meet.
-Maybe you could ask one of your friends to become your co-host.
+- Talk to your friends or colleagues and figure out where, when, and how often to meet.
+Maybe you could ask one of your friends/colleagues to become your co-host.

 - Make sure your event doesn’t conflict with any other nearby deaf events.